8 Jun 2009

 The Walvis Bay Wellness Centre a few days before we opened the doors to the public.
 Loads of work to do and to top it off there was a sand storm and it was mega hot - 40DegC easy!

 Sand Storm in Namibia - Man it was hot and windy - not nice to work in at all.
-More updates to come soon in the next few days.

 Walvis Bay Wellness Centre